CumulusNetworks/docs/content/cumulus-linux-58/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Inter-subnet-Routing.md

 - In an MLAG configuration, the SVI for the layer 3 VNI cannot be part of the bridge.
 This ensures that the switch does not forward traffic tagged with that VLAN ID on the peer link or other trunks.
 {{%/notice%}}

-In an EVPN symmetric routing configuration, when the switch announces a type-2 (MAC,IP) route, in addition to containing two VNIs (the layer 2 VNI and the layer 3 VNI), the route also contains separate RTs for layer 2 and layer 3.
+In an EVPN symmetric routing configuration, when the switch announces a type-2 (MAC,IP) route, in addition to containing two VNIs (the layer 2 VNI and the layer 3 VNI), the route also contains separate <span class="a-tooltip">[RTs](## "route targets")</span> for layer 2 and layer 3.
 The layer 3 RT associates the route with the tenant VRF.
 By default, this is auto-derived using the layer 3 VNI instead of the layer 2 VNI; however you can also configure it.

 For EVPN symmetric routing, you need to perform the following additional configuration.
 Optional configuration includes {{<link url="#configure-rd-and-rts-for-the-tenant-vrf" text="configuring RD and RTs for the tenant VRF">}} and {{<link url="#advertise-locally-attached-subnets" text="advertising the locally-attached subnets">}}.